EnriFort/MSc-Cybersecurity/Economics/notes.md

 ### Q: What is the Profitability Index?
 A: $\text{PI} = \frac{NPV (\$)}{Initial Investment (\$)}$;

+### Q: What is the difference between PI and NPV/Size?
+A: Both metrics aim to help in investment decision-making: PI is generally used for assessing the relative attractiveness of projects when investment capital is limited; NPV/Size is used for understanding the efficiency of investments in terms of value creation.

 ### Q: What is the difference between Cost Opportunity of Capital and Internal Rate of Return?
 A: The former is a standard, the latter is a measure, you calculate it.

-### Q: What is the difference between public and private investors?
+### Q: What is the difference between private and public investors?
-The first one is about profit, the second one about welfare.
+A: The first one is about profit, the second one about welfare.

 ### Q: Type of Organizational structures